James R. Abernathy: Early life and education

 Abernathy was born in Lunenburg, Virginia, on February 25, 1795, a native of the Old Dominion.
-He was the son of Blackstone Abernathy (1767-1850) and Elizabeth Peterson Locke (1771-1849).
+He was the son of Blackstone Abernathy (1767–1850) and Elizabeth Peterson Locke (1771–1849).
 His ancestors on both sides settled in Virginia prior to the American Revolutionary War (1775–1783).
 His father was one of the early pioneer settlers of Fayette County, Kentucky where they moved in 1797 and where Abernathy was raised.
 They and moved to Howard County, Missouri in 1817.

-Abernathy was married three times and had four sons and eight daughters.
 He was the father of Nancy Harrison Abernathy who married Dr. Hugh James Glenn, a wealthy California rancher and politician.
-He was the father of Mary Wynn Abernathy who married Jacob Harrison Ford, which were the parents of attorney general of the State of California Tirey L. Ford.

-Early career

 Abernathy became a farmer in New Madrid, Missouri and was in 1811–1812 New Madrid earthquakes.
 He lost everything in the quake.
 He taught school in Howard County, Missouri for a number of years.

-War of 1812

 He was a soldier in the War of 1812 from February 8, 1815 - March 7, 1815.
-Private in Captain James Dudley's Kentucky Militia He received a pension (pension #WC-34734 and land on March 3, 1855.
+Private in Captain James Dudley's Kentucky Militia He received a Widows' Pension (pension #WC-34734 on June 15, 1887.

-He married Jennie Winn on June 10, 1817 in Fayette County, Kentucky.
-They had four children.
-She died on October 13, 1822.
-He then moved to Ralls County, Missouri in ca. 1823 and stayed in Ralls for about nine years.
-On May 11, 1826, he marrid Rosanna Davis in Ralls County.
-They had eight children.